 Machinists design and fabricate parts used in a wide array of products varying from the space shuttle to airplanes, vehicles, and all of the injection molds used to make plastic products.
 Machine Tool technicians work with special inspection tools and manufacturing equipment, including computer numerical controlled lathes, computer numerical controlled mills, live tooling numerical controlled lathes, computer-aided machine development (CAM), manual mills, manual lathes and CMM inspection equipment.

 FHTC students who have graduated from the Computerized Machine Tool Engineering program may pursue The Bachelor of Applied Science degree from Washburn University to extend their education and training.
 Students earning the BAS degree complete a major in Technology Administration.

-Ron began his teaching career at Flint Hills Technical College in 1995 as a Machine Tool instructor.
+Ron began his teaching career at FHTC in 1995.
 Prior to that, he worked for 12 years as a machinist for several companies in the Emporia area.
-Since Ron began as an instructor, the program as evolved and updated with new equipment and techniques to meet the standards of the industry and is now known as Computerized Machine Tool Engineering.
+Since Ron began as an instructor, the program has continued to evolve with new equipment and techniques to meet the standards of the industry.

 Flint Hills Technical College does not discriminate on the basis of sex including pregnant and parenting students, sexual orientation, handicap, race, color, age, religion, marital status, or national or ethnic origin in educational programs, admissions policies, employment policies, financial aid or other College-administered programs.
 For questions or concerns regarding non-discrimination contact the Director of Human Resources at 620.343.4600.